 - Buy second hand.
 The second hand industry is growing and there’s not a better time to start buying second hand.
 Gone are the days where you’d only find vintage style clothing but now you can find great styles at a cheaper price and give those garments a second chance in life.
 This means you are not adding to the burden of wasting new resources to buy a piece of clothing.
 I think now my wardrobe consists of about 40-50% second hand pieces.
 And some of them are my favourites!

-- Do a cloth swap.
+- Do a clothes swap.
 Get your girlfriends together (or get the guys to join in too) and swap clothes that you might not love or use that much and give your friends the opportunity to get a brand new (for them) piece.
 If you don’t know that many people that into cloth swapping search in your local community, on Facebook or Meetup groups, for a clothes swapping event.
 There are new ones popping up everywhere nowadays.

 - Buy from sustainable labels.
 If buying new is your last resort, look for brands that are actually sustainably producing your clothes.
 Research what are the fibres used, if they are sustainable and organic and if they pay a fair price to their workers.
 Sure, it will come with a price tag ~but~ if you buy less, you can buy better.
 And like the queen, Vivienne Westwood, herself said: